brunosoli/brunosoli/README.md

   - Cloud Computing
   - How to get work done in trapalhões' kindergarten
 - 💬 Ask me about your commits and I will tell you who you are
-- 📫 How to reach me: bruno.oliveira@cmc.pr.gov.br
+- 📫 How to reach me: [@brunosoli2112](https://twitter.com/brunosoli2112)
-- ⚡ Fun fact: pão de queijo based life form
+- ⚡ Fun fact: pão de queijo based life form :cheese:

 <!--
 **brunosoli/brunosoli** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.